vmware-archive/bosh-generic-sb-release/README.md

 Uncomment the AWS stemcell reference if running on AWS and comment off the vSphere.
 If the stemcell version available or being used has changed, modify the version accordingly.

- If running on Ops Mgr v1.3, edit the stemcell references inside the tile file (there is no AWS support for Ops Mgr v1.3):
+ If running on Ops Mgr v1.3, edit the stemcell references inside the v1.3 tile file (there is no AWS support for Ops Mgr v1.3) for vsphere or vcloud:
  ```
 stemcell:                                                  # [3]
   # Use following stemcell references for Ops Mgr 1.3 and vSphere